Borage: benefits, dosage, contraindications

 Médicaments

 Gamma-linolenic acid appears to have anticoagulant effects.
-Theoretically, taking gamma-linolenic acid with other anticoagulants or antiplatelet drugs could increase the risk of bruising and bleeding and prolong bleeding time.
-Anticoagulant/antiplatelet medications include aspirin, clopidogrel, nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen, dalteparin, enoxaparin, heparin, warfarin, and others.
+Theoretically, taking gamma-linolenic acid with other anticoagulants or antiplatelet agents could increase the risk of bruising and bleeding and prolong bleeding time.
+Common anticoagulant/antiplatelet medications include aspirin, clopidogrel, nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen, dalteparin, enoxaparin, heparin, warfarin, and others.

-Theoretically, products containing gamma-linolenic acid and vitamin E could increase the risk of seizures in individuals treated concurrently with phenothiazine-based medications; therefore, use with caution.
+Theoretically, products containing gamma-linolenic acid and vitamin E could increase the risk of seizures in people being treated concurrently with phenothiazine-based medications; therefore, use with caution.

 Precautions